RickCogley/octopress-all/source/_posts/2013-01-14-first-snow-of-2013-in-yokohama.markdown

 tags: [Snow, 2013, Totsuka, Yokohama]
 published: true
 ---
 Today was the first snow of 2013 here in Yokohama.
+Usually this area gets one or two days of snow per year, which is a big contrast from central or northern Japan, areas like Nagano where the Winter Olympic games were held.
 See the short YouTube video:

 {% youtube pn_TlRtIHKI %}